scio-labs/inkathon/README.md

 <details>
 <summary><strong>Can I just use plain TailwindCSS?</strong></summary>

-The packages above can be easily switched out with plain TailwindCSS, a detailed guide that is coming soon.
-In the meantime, open an issue to get guidance.
+The packages mentioned above can be replaced with vanilla TailwindCSS manually without much effort.

+> [!NOTE]
+> We're currently moving away from twin.macro to vanilla TailwindCSS as the new default.
+This will be reflected in the boilerplate soon.

 </details>